zold-io/wts.zold.io/README.md

 It explains how you can utilize WTS in order to manage zolds that belong to your users/customers.

-There is Ruby SDK for the WTS platform:
+There is a Ruby SDK for the WTS platform:
 [zold-io/zold-ruby-sdk](https://github.com/zold-io/zold-ruby-sdk).

 ## HTTP API

 First, you should get your API token from the [API](https://wts.zold.io/api) tab of your account.
-To create an account you just need to login with your mobile phone.
+To create an account, you just need to log in with your mobile phone.
 There is no special sign-up form or procedure.
-Once you login, your account _and_ your Zold wallet are created automatically.
+Once you log in, your account _and_ your Zold wallet are created automatically.

 Then, say, you want to send some zolds to `@yegor256`, your token is